comersy/deezer-llm-search/README.md

 ## What is this?

-**charts-chat** is a conversational AI that lets you explore music charts the way you would talk to a friend who knows everything about music.
+This tool is a conversational AI that lets you explore music charts the way you would talk to a friend who knows everything about music.

 Instead of scrolling through a list of 100 songs, just ask: